Lankaran District

 Lankaran District (Lənkəran rayonu) is one of the 66 districts of Azerbaijan.
-It is located in the south-east of the country, in the Lankaran-Astara Economic Region.
+It is located in the southeast of the country, in the Lankaran-Astara Economic Region.
 The district borders the districts of Astara, Lerik, Masally, and Neftchala.
 Its capital and largest city is Lankaran, although the city is technically not part of the district and is subordinate to the Republic.
 As of 2020, the district had a population of 232,000.

 History

 Archaeological excavations indicate that people have lived in the region since at least the Bronze Age (3rd or 2nd millennia BC).
-The area around Lankaran has fertile soil, rich water reserves and a humid subtropical climate with a maximum annual precipitation of 1,600 to 1,800 mm, the highest precipitation in Azerbaijan, leading to abundant agriculture, cattle-breeding, gardening, fishing, bee-keeping and silk production.
+The area around Lankaran has fertile soil, rich water reserves and a humid subtropical climate with a maximum annual precipitation of 1,600 to 1,800 mm, the highest in Azerbaijan, leading to abundant agriculture, cattle-breeding, gardening, fishing, bee-keeping and silk production.
 Blacksmith, copper-smith, pottery and other trades have long been well established too.
 The area's development was also aided by its location as a point of communication between ancient empires, leading to caravan trade funnelled along the Caspian Sea coast.

 Between 1747 and 1813, Lankaran was the main city of the Talysh Khanate.
 Following the 1813 Gulistan Treaty, the northern area of the khanate was occupied by Russia, and the remainder was seized in the final Russo-Persian war of 1826–1828.
 The 1828 Treaty of Turkmenchay left the area within the Russian empire and the khanate was abolished.
 During the 19th century, Lankaran exported rice, silk, vegetables, wood and fish to Russia.
 During the 20th century, the tea-cultivation and processing industry became important in the district.

 The area was briefly the centre of a Bolshevik-inspired Mughan Soviet Republic during 1919.
 A similar separatist autonomous region was briefly created in 1993 again, with the capital being Lankaran.
 During the period of instability that followed Azerbaijan's 1991 independence from the USSR, Lankaran and surrounding districts were briefly declared the Talysh-Mughan Autonomous Republic, but this only survived between June and August 1993.
 Today the region is an integral part of the Azerbaijan Republic.

-Lankaran district was established as an administrative district on August 8, 1930.
+Lankaran was established as an administrative district on August 8, 1930.
 The district's tea industry struggled post-independence due to increased competition from exports and the results of land redistribution: the break-up of Soviet-era collective farms into small personal plots having rendered most tea-cultivation unprofitable.
 The district also suffered severely from the rising level of the Caspian Sea, most notably at Narimanabad where many waterfront properties were washed away.